Clyde013/Graph-Visualiser/README.md

 # Graph-Visualiser
 Android application to identify written coordinates of points of a graph on paper and overlay a graph fitting those points.

+Expected flow of code:

+Image capture -> EAST OCR to capture bounding regions of written coordinates -> Tesseract OCR to recognise numbers written ->

 Possible sources for use:

 Reference paper: https://stacks.stanford.edu/file/druid:yt916dh6570/Naqvi_Sikora_AR_Equation_Plotter.pdf